aeckar/hass/README.md

 ### v3.1

-- Added suport for write delegation using the `Writable` interface
+- Added support for write delegation using the `Writable` interface

 ### v3.2